-What a joy it was to work with Rhonda and Karen, the founders of Orlay Ventures, a new company creating growth opportunities through innovative technology and proprietary IP for entrepreneurs.
+What a joy it was to work with the founders of Orlay Ventures, a new company creating growth opportunities through innovative technology and proprietary IP for entrepreneurs.
 They are truly inspiring, fearless women who are taking the tech world by storm.

 The word “orlay” means “fate/destiny.”
 The Orlay Ventures logo mark was inspired by the concept of an “aha moment” – the moment when an entrepreneur realizes their idea’s full potential, and their ability to execute it.
 Entrepreneurs are motivated from their cores – and they shine that light wherever they go.
 This abstract “O” shape represents how just one drop of “aha moment” can radiate out, creating an infinite chain of effects that shapes your future.

-This was one of those logos where the ideas were pouring out left and right – Rhonda and Karen had no shortage of inspiration for me, and great ideas.
+This was one of those logos where the ideas were pouring out left and right – these clients had no shortage of inspiration for me, and great ideas.
 Part of the process was exploring a multitude of sketches and color schemes – ultimately, the result is what you see here.